nhok0169/Fix-Raiden-Boss/Fix-Raiden-Boss 2.0 (for all user )/README.md

 ### Command Options
 ```
   -h, --help          show this help message and exit
-  -d, --deleteBackup  whether to not keep a backup copy of the original .ini files
+  -d, --deleteBackup  deletes backup copies of the original .ini files
+  -f, --fixOnly       only fixes the mod without cleaning any previous runs of the script
+  -r, --revert        reverts back previous runs of the script
 ```